Affilliate marketing is a great way for anyone to make money without actually creating your OWN product.

 Examples of affiliate links that can be used: Digital products like ebooks, online courses, links to your Shopify store (or any e-commerce website) are a few good ideas.
 The important thing is to get approved into these affiliate programs to start promoting.

-I am creating an affiliate pin for an ebook by Carly called Pinteresting strategies.
+I am creating an affiliate pin for an ebook called Pinteresting strategies.
 I love this ebook because it teaches you how to create a schedule that you can use to manually pin to Pinterest.
 This strategy gets Carly over 200,000 views to her blog every month!
 I bought this book and I love it.
 It’s definitely a good investment if you want to pin manually and not pay for schedulers like Tailwind.